pactumjs/pactum/docs/mock-server.md

 ### Mock Interactions

-Simplest way to add behavior to server is through basic interactions where query params, headers & body will be totally ignored while performing a match with the received request.
+The simplest way to add behavior to the mock server is through basic interactions where query params, headers & body will be ignored while performing a match with the received request.

-Mock interactions adds more capabilities to the basic interactions.
-Here the interaction is more descriptive & allows to **loosely match** a received request based on query params, headers & JSON body.
+Mock interactions are more descriptive & allows to **loosely match** a received request based on query params, headers & JSON body.

 Use `addMockInteraction` to add a mock interaction to the server.
-It returns a string containing id of the interaction. (*This id will be useful when you want add assertions based on call count or to check whether the interaction is exercised or not.*)
+It returns a string containing the id of the interaction. (*This id will be useful when you want to add assertions based on the call count or to check whether the interaction is exercised or not.*)

 ```javascript
 mock.addMockInteraction({